A conditional gradient homotopy method with applications to Semidefinite Programming: Notation and Preliminaries

-The following Lemma shows that the path $t\mapsto z^{\ast}(t)$ traces a trajectory in the feasible set which can be used to approximate a solution of the original problem \eqref{eq:Opt}, provided the penalty parameter $t$ is chosen large enough. \begin{lemma} For all $t>0$, it holds that $z^{\ast}(t)\in\setC$.
-Moreover,
+The following Lemma shows that the path $t\mapsto z^{\ast}(t)$ traces a trajectory in the interior of the feasible set which can be used to approximate a solution of the original problem \eqref{eq:Opt}, provided the penalty parameter $t$ is chosen large enough. \begin{lemma} For all $t>0$, it holds that $z^{\ast}(t)\in\setC$.
+In particular,